Cuscuta californica: Description

+Host interaction and parasitism

+Like all dodders, Cuscuta californica is a holoparasite that detects suitable hosts by means of "foraging" patterns, as dodder seedlings can detect the volatile compounds emitted by host plants.
+Dodder seedlings are even capable of "selecting" host plants based on their compounds emitted.
+The plant then coils and forms special organs called haustoria, which exert mechanical pressure and produce enzymes to penetrate cell walls.
+This process creates a direct connection between the host plant’s vascular bundles and the dodder, enabling the extraction and bidirectional transfer of macromolecules such as mRNA.

 Phenology

 Although this species spends most of its life without any contact with the soil, it is borne from a normal, rooted seed.
+It tends to germinate in the spring, typically when soil temperatures reach 16°C (60°F).
 The seed contains minimal energy reserves, meaning seedlings must locate and parasitize a host within a matter of days.
-It accomplishes this by means of "foraging" patterns, as dodder seedlings can detect the volatile compounds emitted by host plants.
-Dodder seedlings are even capable of "selecting" host plants based on their compounds emitted.
 After it attaches itself to the host, the grounded root dies and the plant becomes completely dependent on the host for nutrition.
-This species flowers from March to September.
+This species flowers from spring to autumn and creates thousands of seeds in summer and late fall.
+Around 5% of these seeds germinate within a year of its production while the rest can remain dormant for up to 20 years in response to environmental conditions.

 Taxonomy

 There are three recognized varieties of this species: